-With the GDPR (General Data Protection Regulation) coming into action last week, in addition to some of the compliance-related changes which were introduced earlier, there has been a change to the way plugins and their updates are uploaded to the plugins repository.
+With the GDPR (General Data Protection Regulation) coming into action last week, in addition to some of the compliance-related changes which were introduced earlier, there has been a change to the way plugins and their updates are uploaded to the plugin repository.

-From May 24, 2018, it is a requirement to specify a valid license URL for your plugins.
+Starting May 24, 2018, it is a requirement to specify a valid license URL for your plugins.
 Please provide a valid license URL for your plugins at your earliest convenience.

 - A License URL for new plugins should be provided on the upload form.